 During his time in office, Kwok was actively engaged in international advocacy work for Hong Kong’s democratic movement.
 He frequently travelled to the United States and Europe to advocate for Hong Kong and its democratic cause, presenting these issues to the international community including government officials, politicians and NGOs.
 He was one of the principal advocates against the 2019 extradition bill proposed by the Hong Kong government.
 He accepted numerous speaking engagements outside Hong Kong to discuss geopolitical issues related to the region.
 These speaking engagements included the Asia Society, New York City Bar and the Council on Foreign Relations (New York), the United Nations Business and Human Rights Forum (Geneva), an European Parliament subcommittee (Brussels), German Marshal Fund, Georgetown University and the Heritage Foundation (Washington DC), Venstre (Norway), the Stockholm Free World Forum (Sweden) and the Lowy Institute (Australia).

 Kwok's current research focuses on the legal and political risks emerging from China from the perspectives of international business and NGOs.
 In his private legal practice, Kwok specializes in cross-border commercial disputes and international arbitration.
 He obtained his LLB from King’s College London.
 He qualified as a solicitor in England & Wales (2003) and as a barrister in Hong Kong (2006).
 Apart from this current position with Ash Centre, he is a Distinguished Scholar at the School of Foreign Service, Georgetown University.
 He has also been appointed as a Visiting Associate Professor at the University of Tokyo.
-Kwok is the recipient of the 2021 Commonwealth Law Conference Rule of Law Award bestowed by the Commonwealth Lawyers Association, and the Distinction in International Law and Affairs Award bestowed by the New York State Bar Association.
+Kwok is the recipient of multiple awards including the 2021 Commonwealth Law Conference Rule of Law Award bestowed by the Commonwealth Lawyers Association, and the Distinction in International Law and Affairs Award bestowed by the New York State Bar Association.